pending123/site-capstone/planning/project_plan.md

 ## Problem Statement and Description

 ### Problem Statement
-Interns relocating for work have to solve three big problems at once: finding compatible roommates, navigating unfamiliar neighborhoods, and discovering social or professional events.
-Without a central hub of information or access to a community of peers facing similar relocation challenges, they end up wasting time and also miss out on valuable connections that could enhance their career development and city experience.
+Interns relocating to new cities face overwhelming challenges in finding compatible roommates, navigating unfamiliar neighborhoods, and discovering local professional and social opportunities.
+Without access to a community of peers facing similar relocation challenges, they miss out on valuable connections that could enhance their career development and city experience.

 ### Description
 The main purpose of our project is to create a web platform that helps interns and early-career professionals successfully integrate into a new city's landscape.
 Our site offers three key functionalities: roommate matching, neighborhood exploration with relevant safety and budget information, and event discovery.